anthony-mills/procedural_dungeon/README.md

 # Dungeon Generator PhaserJS Plugin

-PhaserJS plugin to make the procedural generation of mazes and dungeons easy.
+A PhaserJS plugin to make the procedural generation of mazes and dungeons easy.
 You can see a (live demo of the plugin working here)[https://www.bigsoutherly.com/games/dungeon-generator/].

 ## Usage